TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 **53\. provisions specific to .SE registrations**

-You acknowledge and agree to obey, comply with and be bound by any and all registry rules, policies, and agreements, and any and all updates, revisions and modifications thereto, for this ccTLD, which may be found here and are incorporated herein.
+You acknowledge and agree to obey, comply with and be bound by any and all registry rules, policies, and agreements, and any and all updates, revisions and modifications thereto, for this ccTLD, which may be found here and are incorporated herein by reference.
 You further acknowledge and agree that registrations for this ccTLD are provided in connection with 1API.

+**54\. provisions specific to .So registrations**

+You acknowledge and agree to obey, comply with and be bound by any and all registry rules, policies, and agreements, and any and all updates, revisions and modifications thereto, for this ccTLD, and that you have read and understand the Registry Policies, which may be found here and are incorporated herein by reference.

-**54\. provisions specific to .TC registrations**
+**55\. provisions specific to .TC registrations**

+You acknowledge and agree to obey, comply with and be bound by any and all registry rules, policies, and agreements, and any and all updates, revisions and modifications thereto, for this ccTLD, which may be found here and are incorporated herein by reference.

+**56\. provisions specific to .TK registrations**

 You acknowledge and agree to obey, comply with and be bound by any and all registry rules, policies, and agreements, and any and all updates, revisions and modifications thereto, for this ccTLD, which may be found here and are incorporated herein.

-**55\. provisions specific to .TK registrations**

-You acknowledge and agree to obey, comply with and be bound by any and all registry rules, policies, and agreements, and any and all updates, revisions and modifications thereto, for this ccTLD, which may be found here and are incorporated herein.

-**56\. provisions specific to .TV registrations**
+**57\. provisions specific to .TV registrations**

 You represent and warrant that you meet the eligibility requirements of this ccTLD.
 You further acknowledge and agree to be bound by any registry rules, policies, and agreements, and any and all updates, revisions and modifications thereto, for this ccTLD, which are available here and are incorporated herein.

-**57\.
+**58\.
 PROVISIONS SPECIFIC TO .tw REGISTRATIONS**

 _Acknowledgements_.
 You acknowledge and agree to obey, comply with and be bound by any and all applicable laws, regulations and administrative policies promulgated by the Taiwan Network Information Center ("TWNIC").